Sounds in the 6ix

-This will be the second year of Sounds in the 6ix, but it was strongly influenced by the team that previously organized Battle of the 6ix.
-Last year, as a result of your generosity, $29,000 was raised in support of our national initiatives to prevent homelessness.
-We’re excited for what’s bound to be another fantastic musical evening!
+This has been the second year of Sounds in the 6ix, and it was strongly influenced by the team that previously organized Battle of the 6ix.
+For 2017, as a result of your generosity, $35,000 was raised in support of our national initiatives to prevent homelessness.
+Without your time and dedication, this would not have been possible!

 Stay up-to-date with Sounds in the 6ix